Why is My Monstera Transparent?

 transparent leaf on rubber tree from sunburn

-A Monstera that’s been cold damaged often looks sunburned.
-Extremes of temperature often show the same signs on plants, and Monstera a whole default ‘turn black’ thing going on.
+A Monstera that’s been cold-damaged often looks sunburned.
+Extremes of temperature often show the same signs on plants, and Monstera have a whole default ‘turn black’ thing going on.

 You might be all ‘I don’t touch new leaves’ and I believe you.